IMF's Lagarde says no need to panic on Ukraine aid request

 But it halted the aid after Ukraine's parliament voted to strip Yanukovich of his powers.

-Some Western diplomats hope Russia will pay its next $2 billion instalment, even if the rest does not go through.
+Some Western diplomats hope Russia will pay its next $2 billion installment, even if the rest does not go through.

 Ukraine's finance minister said he hoped the IMF would work on an aid package of at least $15 billion.
 That figure would be in line with the IMF's last loan to Ukraine in 2010, which was frozen a year later after Kiev failed to implement the required reforms, including removing gas price subsidies.